lupyuen/lupyuen.github.io/src/tcc.md

 cargo install simple-http-server
 simple-http-server ./docs &

+## Whenever we rebuild TCC WebAssembly...
-## Copy the Linked TCC WebAssembly to the Web Server
+## Copy it to the Web Server
 cp tcc-wasm.wasm docs/
 ```